 I would like to introduce myself.
-My name is Diann Shaddox and I grew up in southwest Arkansas, in a rural town, where Main Street has diagonal parking, old brick buildings containing a bank, old fashion pharmacy, and even a Dime Store.
-The small town of Nashville is surrounded by farms and rolling countryside and is a modest, but quaint southern town where football still reigns supreme.
-A town that brought my imagination to life, hot summer evenings catching fireflies, riding bikes all over the small town and swimming in creeks and pristine blue lakes.
+My name is Diann Shaddox, and I grew up in southwest Arkansas, in a rural town where Main Street features diagonal parking, old brick buildings that house a bank, an old-fashioned pharmacy, and even a Dime Store.
+The small town of Nashville is surrounded by farms and rolling countryside and is a modest but quaint southern town where football still reigns supreme.
+A town that brought my imagination to life, hot summer evenings catching fireflies, riding bikes all over the small town, and swimming in creeks and pristine blue lakes.

 I was born on December 18th in a small southern town of Nashville, Arkansas, the youngest and only daughter of William and Mary Ann.
-But, fate stepped in and William, a crop-duster, at the age of 25 died in a plane crash on November 20th, a month before I was born, therefore, I never meet my father.
-After my father's death, my mother, who grew up in Miami, Oklahoma, (a member of the Wyandotte Nation) moved back to Miami.
+But, fate stepped in and William, a crop-duster, at the age of 25, died in a plane crash on November 20th, a month before I was born.
+Therefore, I never met my father.
+After my father's death, my mother, who grew up in Miami, Oklahoma (a member of the Wyandotte Nation), moved back to Miami.
 So I lived in Miami until my mother died, when I was 3 years old.

 The day I went to live with Granddaddy & Mamow